h365chen/cicd-as-autograder/docs/src/procedure/create_runners.md

 # Continuous integration, delivery, and deployment (CI/CD)

-Although CI/CD is commonly used for various testing in industry, I consider I don't want to over-relying on it to run my feedback scripts.
-Another reason is I would like to be able to manually run the scripts conveniently locally.
+Although CI/CD is commonly used for various types of testing in industry, I prefer not to overly rely on it to run my feedback scripts.
+One reason is that I want to be able to conveniently run the scripts manually on my local machine.

-Therefore, GitLab's CI/CD only serves two purposes:
+Therefore, GitLab's CI/CD serves only two purposes:

-- Invoke a sandbox environment such as a gitlab-runner docker container to run my feedback scripts
+- To invoke a sandbox environment, such as a GitLab Runner Docker container, to run the feedback scripts
-- There is only one single entry such as `feedback.sh` to my feedback scripts, the container will call `./feedback.sh`, then collect its results
+- To provide a single entry point (e.g., `feedback.sh`) for the feedback process.
+The container runs `./feedback.sh` and then collects the results.

-The logic about how to provide feedback is completely scripted in the `ece100/root/a0/assessment` repo.
+The logic for generating feedback is entirely scripted within the `ece100/root/a0/assessment` repository.

 ## GitLab Job Runners

-A gitlab-runner is an executor to run CI/CD jobs on machines outside GitLab.
-There are two steps to create a runner.
+A GitLab Runner is an executor that runs CI/CD jobs on machines outside of GitLab.
+There are two main steps to create a runner:

-1. Create a runner instance on GitLab.
-This is more like to ask GitLab for an runner id so that the actual runner can use that to communicate with GitLab.
+1. **Register the runner on GitLab** This step involves creating a runner entry in GitLab.
+It's essentially requesting a runner token or ID that the actual runner will use to authenticate and communicate with GitLab.

-1. Create the actual runner running outside of GitLab.
-It can be on your laptop, or other machines.
-For simplicity, I will create a gitlab-runner docker container running on my laptop here.
+2. **Set up the actual runner on an external machine** The runner can be installed on your laptop or any other machine.
+For simplicity, I will create a GitLab Runner Docker container running on my laptop.

 See the [execution flow](https://docs.gitlab.com/runner/#runner-execution-flow)